jacbop/mbot/README.md

 This project provides a simple development harness for building mBot programs.

 1. The harness starts up up with a distinctive tone and *flashing green lights* to let the user know it is ready to run.
-2. Once the user pushes and releases the button the mBot, the *lights go blue* and the user's code is run
+2. Once the user pushes and releases the button on the mBot, the *lights go blue* and the user's code is run
 3. Once the user's code completes, the *lights go red*, all the motors are shutdown and a different distinctive tone is played.

 Additionally, the user can debug and test his program in the mBlock IDE.
 In addition to the lights and sounds, the user will be able to monitor a variable called `state`.
 These different ways of giving the user feedback can help speed up development, diagnosis and debugging.